nieldomingo/pysolr-tornado/README.md

 pysolr-tornado
 ==============

-attempt to create a tornado client library for solr
+attempt to create a tornado client library for solr. much of the code is copied from https://github.com/toastdriven/pysolr.